BlockchainCommons/cbor-book/src/part_2/dcbor_tags.md

 For our demonstration we'll use the tag `33000`, which as of this writing is unassigned by IANA.

-So how would we tag a string as a currency type?
+How would we tag a string as a currency type?
 Let's start by defining a constant for our tag:

 ```rust
 {{#rustdoc_include ../../tests/dcbor_tags.rs:example_1}}